systematic-magic/AgingPubMed/research_papers_html.rst

    	  	:alt: Figure number
    	  	:scale: 99%

 	| Same variations are allowed for lower case :ref:`panel letters<figure_pannel>`.

 	If a reference to :ref:`panel letter<figure_pannel>` is missing, then please ask author to provide one.

 12.4.
-Check that figure numbers are assigned to figures continuously and there are no gaps in a sequence.
+Check that figure numbers are assigned to figures linearly (1, 2, 3 and so on) as well as continuously and there are no gaps in a sequence.
 In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.

 At the same time, upon authors request, figures can appear in the text in any order.
-E.g. figure 2 before figure 1 is OK.
+E.g. figure 2 before figure 1 is OK as long as they are renumbered to appear linearly throughout the text.

-If you see that there are gaps in number sequence, then check with corresponding author whether some figures are missing or whether it is possible to re-number the figures to eliminate the gaps.
+If you see that there are gaps in number sequence, then check with corresponding author whether some figures are missing or whether it is possible to renumber the figures to eliminate the gaps.

 12.5.
 Check figure callouts in the text: